TRACERS

-Tandem Reconnection and Cusp Electrodynamics Reconnaissance Satellites (TRACERS) is a orbiter mission tasked to study the origins of the solar wind and how it affects Earth.
+Tandem Reconnection and Cusp Electrodynamics Reconnaissance Satellites (TRACERS) is an orbiter mission tasked to study the origins of the solar wind and how it affects Earth.
 TRACERS was proposed by Craig A. Kletzing at the University of Iowa who served as Principal Investigator until his death in 2023.
 David M. Miles at the University of Iowa was named as Principal Investigator in his stead.
-The TRACERS mission received US$115 million in funding from NASA.
+The TRACERS mission received 115 million USD in funding from NASA.

 Overview

 A computer simulation of the Earth's magnetic field.
 The lines represent magnetic field lines, blue when the field points towards the center and yellow when away.

 TRACERS is a mission by NASA that aims to answer long-standing questions critical to understanding the Sun-Earth System.
 TRACERS is a pair of identically instrumented spinning spacecraft that will study how the Sun's solar wind interacts with the Earth's magnetosphere.
 TRACERS was initially planned to be launched as a secondary mission to another orbiter, Polarimeter to Unify the Corona and Heliosphere (PUNCH).
 PUNCH will study the solar wind, a stream of charged particles emanating from the Sun, while TRACERS will study Earth's response.

 To study magnetic reconnection at Earth’s magnetopause, TRACERS will fly through the polar cusp, a point where Earth’s magnetic field dips down toward the ground.
 There, particles funnel through the cusp into a concentrated part of our atmosphere.

 TRACERS observes solar particles interacting with Earth's magnetic field at the northern magnetic cusp region.
 In the cusp, the field lines act as a guide to particles moving from the boundary between Earth's magnetic field down into the atmosphere.
 In a process known as magnetic reconnection, the field lines violently reconfigure, sending particles out at speeds that can approach the speed of light.
 Some of these particles will be guided by the Earth's field into the region where TRACERS can observe them.
 TRACERS studies a longstanding question about where reconnection happens at the magnetopause and how the solar wind affects its place and timing, helping NASA better forecast the influx of energetic particles into Earth's magnetic field that has the potential to disrupt the power grid and satellite communications.
 TRACERS and PUNCH will work together with the other existing heliophysics spacecraft.